Skills & Techniques

 But you can help, every time you go outdoors!

 1. Always Clean, Drain, and Dry your boat to remove aquatic invasive species.
-Do this with any water equipment including waiters and fishing equipment.
+Do this with any water equipment including waders and fishing equipment.

 Aquatic invasive species are reeking havoc on our lakes and river corridors.
 The microscopic larva of invasive aquatic species are often unseen to the naked eye.
 The tiny larvae reproduce like wildfire, taking resources from native plants and fish and clogging intake pipes.
 Decaying mussels with sharp edges and a repulsive odor shut down beaches, lakes, and rivers.
 Last year, a fisherman introduced an invasive parasite into the Yellowstone River and 183 miles of the river were closed to recreation in order to study and stop its spread.